 [Counter-Upper's Note: The following numbers were taken on the evening of Monday, April 19, preceding the first birthday, which would be April 20th.
 If you are a high school student and you are reading this and you're strangely thinking about using this for some kind of report, well, you are plucky!
 But we are humans and one of us has a kid so sometimes we get all crazy-eyed and maybe end up a number or two off, and we'd feel really bad if your teacher counted the numbers of ours you used in your report -- which you're more than welcome to do, regardless -- and knocked you down a grade for getting some wrong.
 That said, we'd totally go to bat for you.]

-THE WORK THAT'S BEEN DONE.
+THAT’S BEEN DONE.

 Average Number of Posts Per Day: 22.75.